GiuseppePerugia/Green-Coding-Competition-FY23/README.md

 We're ready to run the code!

-Evertime you want to run the code use the following command:
+Everytime you want to run the code use the following command:

 ```python solitaire.py```